solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Argument: Number of lamports to rebate (u64) can be u64::MAX to rebate all the fees.

-The the owner could be easily deduced from the `AccountMeta`.
+The owner could be easily deduced from the `AccountMeta`.
 In case of PDA's usually account and owner are the same (if it was not changed), then `invoke_signed` can be used to issue a rebate.
 In case of multiple rebate instructions, only the maximum rebate will one will be issued.
-Rebates on same accounts can be done in multiple instructions only the maximum one will be issued.
+Rebates on the same accounts can be done in multiple instructions only the maximum one will be issued.
 Payer has to pay full application fees initially even if they are eligible for a rebate.
 There will be no rebates if the transaction fails even if the authority had rebated the fees back.
 If there is no application fee associated with the account rebate instruction does not do anything.

 The existing programs could integrate cyclic signing to implement this feature.
-For instance token program can include a rebate instruction that necessitates the token account authority's signature.
+For instance, token program can include a rebate instruction that necessitates the token account authority's signature.
-Therefore, while write-locking their token account to perform fund transfers, the authority can add rebate instruction to intiate rebate to itself.
+Therefore, while write-locking their token account to perform fund transfers, the authority can add rebate instruction to initiate a rebate to itself.

-### Changes in the core solana code
+### Changes in the core Solana code

 These are following changes that we have identified as required to implement this feature.